AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/STM32F103C8T6/Readme.md

 <br> **}**

 <br>The circuit diagram is same as above one.
+<br>The truth table for this tutorial is as shown.
 |PA7|PA6|PA5|PA4|PA3|PA2|PA1|PA0|
 |---|---|---|---|---|---|---|---|
 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 1 |